EternalAzure/React-App-Template/README.md

 # React App Template

-This is an template for creating React web apps
+This is a template for creating React web apps

 Run `npm install` in frontend </br>
 Run `npm run dep` in backend </br>